-EPIC prepared a detailed report for the FTC when it undertook its investigation of anti-competitive behavior of Internet companies, based on EPIC's specific experience with Google's decision to change the search algorithm on YouTube to favor its own content.
+EPIC prepared a detailed report for the FTC when it undertook its investigation of anticompetitive behavior of Internet companies, based on EPIC's specific experience with Google's decision to change the search algorithm on YouTube to favor its own content.
 10 The FTC took no action on EPIC's complaint.
-But last year, after a seven-year investigation, the European Commission found that Google had abused its dominance as a search engine by rigging its search results to prefer its own shopping service.
+But the European Commission found that Google had abused its dominance as a search engine by rigging its search results to prefer its own shopping service.
 11 The Commission required Google to change its algorithm to rank its own shopping comparison as it ranks its competitors.